-Place Based Analysis Target Area Central Core, Stevenage Town Centre, SG1 External dependencies Use of new facilities dependent on local demand and projected increase, both of which have been projected and validated. population Benefits to the Jobs Created 50 Target Area: Sports and Leisure Floorspace Developed or Upgraded sqm 9,377 Quantified Net Increase in Sports and Leisure Floor space Floor space 3,277 Additional homes brought forward 200 Indirect Jobs 42 Construction Jobs 473 Additional GVA Generated per Annum £2,905,315 Additional Annual High Level Skills Qualifications Attained 12 Benefits to the Economic Target Area: Qualitative High quality sports and leisure facilities will attract a wider raresidents to the area, providing a good choice of high-quality the advanced high value industries Stevenage is seeking to at This should increase demand for high quality commercial spacentre.
-Expanded range of facilities will help assure long term comm workers to tract. of the centre.
-More people will visit the town centre increasing demand for food and beverage facilities and thereby investment in these A key employment site will be released as a result of relocatile leisure box.
-Additional high quality office development will be enabled, he position Stevenage as a prime regional office location.
-Investor confidence will be enhanced because of developmengenerated by the new sports and leisure centre and the site conducive to wider acceleration of transformation throughout Central.
-Directly deliver estimated 200 additional homes Acceleration of the redevelopment of key sites in Central Confidence in Improved town centre environment.
+Place Based Analysis Target Area Central Core, Stevenage Town Centre, SG1 External Use of new facilities dependent on local demand and projected population dependencies increase, both of which have been projected and validated.
+Benefits to the Jobs Created 50 Target Area: Sports and Leisure Floorspace Developed or Upgraded sqm 9,377 Quantified Net Increase in Sports and Leisure Floor space Floor space 3,277 Additional homes brought forward 200 Indirect Jobs 42 Construction Jobs 473 Additional GVA Generated per Annum £2,905,315 Additional Annual High Level Skills Qualifications Attained 12 Benefits to the Economic Target Area: High quality sports and leisure facilities will attract a wider ra ange of new Qualitative residents to the area, providing a good choice of high-quality • the advanced high value industries Stevenage is seeking to a ttract.
+This should increase demand for high quality commercial spanning. centre.
+Expanded range of facilities will help assure long term comm ercial viability of the centre. • More people will visit the town centre increasing demand for r retail and food and beverage facilities and thereby investment in these A key employment site will be released as a result of relocati on of the leisure box.
+Additional high quality office development will be enabled, helping to position Stevenage as a prime regional office location.
+Investor confidence will be enhanced because of developme nt momentum generated by the new sports and leisure centre and the site released conducive to wider acceleration of transformation throughout ut Stevenage Central.
+Directly deliver estimated 200 additional homes Acceleration of the redevelopment of key sites in Central Co. re.
+Improved town centre environment.
 Stronger perception of Stevenage as a place to invest.
-Environmental Enhanced scope for living and working in the town confidence air and healthier lifestyles.
-Significantly reduced carbon footprint Social Meets anticipated demand from population growth. refacilities. on of the delping to nt momentum released ut Stevenage Widens opportunities for reducing above average num overweight and inactive children and adults in the borough.
-Wider range of facilities offered will increase patronage operated sports and leisure facilities.
+Environmental Enhanced scope for living and working in the town column. entre, thereby reducing the need to travel.
+Cleaner air and healthier lifestyles.
+Significantly reduced carbon footprint Social Meets anticipated demand from population growth.
+Widens opportunities for reducing above average num her of obese overweight and inactive children and adults in the borough. bei di duese, Wider range of facilities offered will increase patronage of the Council operated sports and leisure facilities. or the council Page 86